Film and Video | TV and Advertising

-My current project is an original series by filmmaker Ya'Ke Smith about a woman who recently was released from prison and is trying to reconnect with her family.
-The music is being written for violin, cello, marimba and electronics.
-This is the trailer.
+My most recent project is an original series by filmmaker Ya'Ke Smith about a woman who recently was released from prison and is trying to reconnect with her family.
+The music was written for violin, cello, marimba and electronics.

 City Hearts is a documentary that chronicles an NEA funded arts-based anti-recidivism project that teaches former prison inmates job skills through art.
 I scored the film for Fender Rhodes, percussion, bass (electric and acoustic), organ, guitar, and electronics.
 This clip is the opening scene.

 This is a scene from the middle of the film where the City Hearts participants visit the Kimbell Museum.

 These are the closing credits for City Hearts.